Your connection to the Department of Economics remains long after you graduate!

 Learn more about:

-- Economics Undergraduate Mentorship Program: This program links undergraduate economics students during their with mentors in order to help them develop life and career skills through the guidance of seasoned professionals.
+- Economics Undergraduate Mentorship Program: This program links undergraduate economics students with mentors in order to help them develop life and career skills through the guidance of seasoned professionals.

 - Women in Economics: this group seeks to expand networking and educational opportunities for women who work in economics, study economics, or have general interest in the field.